kartoza/docker-geoserver/README.md

 If you are interested in the backups , add a section in the `docker-compose.yml` following instructions from [docker-pg-backup](https://github.com/kartoza/docker-pg-backup/blob/master/docker-compose.yml#L23).

-If you start the stack using the compose file make sure you login into GeoServer using username:`admin` and password:`myawesomegeoserver`.
+If you start the stack using the compose file make sure you log in into GeoServer using username:`admin` and password:`myawesomegeoserver`.

-**NB:** The username and password are specified in the `.env` file.
+**Note** The username and password are specified in the `.env` file.
 It is recommended to change them into something more secure otherwise a strong password is generated.

 Please read the ``docker-compose``